 Interested in traveling to Japan?
-Culture-enthusiasts should read on, as Japanese-American travel blogger Kimi Sugiyama of Wandering Soldier tells us about her experience of getting to know Japan through family visits, proper etiquette, travel tips and how to truly have an authentic experience.
+Culture-enthusiasts should read on, as Japanese-American travel blogger Kimi Sugiyama of Sushiyama Travels tells us about her experience of getting to know Japan through family visits, proper etiquette, travel tips and how to truly have an authentic experience.

 1. Your father’s family is from Okayama, Japan, which has led you to make yearly trips to explore the country.
 What is it like getting to know Japan from the perspective of having family roots there?